MikeDK/picberry/README.md

 To change destination prefix use PREFIX=, e.g. `sudo make install PREFIX=/usr/local`.

-For cross-compilation, given that you have the required cross toolchain in you PATH, simply export the `CROSS_COMPILE` variable before launching `make`, e.g. `CROSS_COMPILE=arm-linux-gnueabihf- make raspberrypi2`.
+For cross-compilation, given that you have the required cross toolchain in you PATH, simply export the `CROSS_COMPILE` variable before launching `make`, e.g. `CROSS_COMPILE=arm-linux-gnueabihf- make raspberrypi`.

 ## Using picberry